 The Men’s Crew Program at Western Washington University is always accepting dedicated new athletes.
 No experience is required to join, and no physical benchmarks need to be met initially.
 Our team is dedicated to taking on anyone interested and working with them to bring them to the point where they will be competitive and successful in competition on the collegiate level.

-Experienced rowers who have rowed in high school will find Western’s crew program challenging and rewarding.
+Experienced rowers who have rowed in high school or with other clubs will find Western’s crew program challenging and rewarding.

-New rowers will be on the water within a couple of days of joining.
-You’ll learn the basics of a rowing stroke and will be racing within months!
+New rowers will be on the water within a couple of days of joining and will be taught the basics of rowing to compete in both Fall head races and Spring sprints.

-In the Fall the team practices 4 days a week, and in the Winter and Spring 6 days a week.
+In the Fall the team practices 4-5 days a week, and in the Winter and Spring 6 days a week in the morning.
 We start practice from 5am-7am Monday-Friday, and at 7am on Saturdays.
-Each practice is different, consisting of some skill work, and some longer piece work.
+While this may seem insanely early to you now, most new rowers acclimate and get used to the schedule change by the end of their first season.
+When it’s part of the culture and you have 30+ other people sharing the experience, it’s easier to get on board!
+We also have a dedicated team strength coach and have afternoon workouts on the ergometer or in the weight-room.
 We train in all sorts of weather conditions, so be prepared!

 *Novice rowers are slowly assimilated into the rigorous winter and spring seasons, with afternoon land practices mixed in with morning practices 2-4 times a week.

 Contact us if you are interested in more information or would like to come out and observe a morning practice!
 You can also check out the Men’s Crew booth at the annual WWU Info Fair in Red Square.
 Join us for the fall season info meeting!